wordofwarning/wordofwarning.org/hab/emergency/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Emergency / StopGap" # the name of the artist or company
+artist: "Emergency" # the name of the artist or company
 show: "Days + nights out for the curious." # the name of the artist or company
 show_size: 5
 header_image: "header_emergencybw.jpg"